timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-11-30:
+# Objectives for Today 2020-12-01:

-- Updating Key Performance Indicators
-- Updating Discord Weekly Topic
-- Editing Idea Generation Video
+- Playing with physics, attempting to add friction
-- If time: Thumbnail and Title for Idea Generation video.
+- Releasing the Idea Generation video!

 **Purpose**

-Practice producing videos to become faster at creating higher quality content.
+Continue building stones required for the racing simulator.

-NEW RECORD: Day 186 in a row
+NEW RECORD: Day 187 in a row